-One of the questions we frequently get asked is how we handled our money when backpacking for 8 months through Southeast Asia.
-No, we did not carry thousands of dollars of cash on us.
+One of the questions we frequently get asked is how to manage money when traveling.
+No, we do not carry thousands of dollars of cash on us.
 Yes, travelers cheques are a thing of the past.
-So, what did we do?
-Well, first things first, we researched to find the best debit card for international travel.
+So, how do you manage money while traveling abroad?
+By getting the best debit card for international travel, that’s how.

 The search was on to find a card that fit our needs.